 The forest health indicator addresses forest health issues in new forests, which, if not addressed may negatively impact their development through time.
 The indicator therefore supports the following specific LRMP objectives:

-Manage for forest health.

-Minimize losses to the timber harvesting land base.

-Enhance timber harvesting and a sustainable long-term supply.
+- Maintain functioning and healthy ecosystems. - Manage for forest health. - Minimize losses to the timber harvesting land base. - Enhance timber harvesting and a sustainable long-term supply.

 6.26 SALVAGE